Maple Vinaigrette (Easy and Delicious)

 Optional Additions

-To add an extra layer of flavor to this dressing, add 1 tablespoon of finely chopped fresh herbs.
+Add 1 tablespoon of any type of finely chopped fresh herbs you like.
 Tarragon, basil, or parsley are all good options.

-A white plate full of salad tossed with maple vinaigrette with walnuts sprinkled on top.
+Salad with maple vinaigrette and walnuts sprinkled on top.

 Pin Recipe Print Recipe